rayed-therap/human-activity-recognition-smartwartch/README.md

 The problem of automatic identification of physical activities performed by human subjects is referred to as Human Activity Recognition (HAR) [1].
 HAR is an attractive area of research due to its application in areas such as smart environments and healthcare [2].
 It is even more so relevant in the Intellectual and Developmental Disability (I/DD) space.
 If embedded Inertial Measurement Units (IMU) such as accelerometers and gyroscopes found in smartphones and smartwatches can be used to predict Activities of Daily Living (ADL), then motion-based behavioral biometrics of patients with I/DD can be accurately recorded and monitored even when they are not being supervised by their Direct Support Staff (DSP).
 This has the potential to aid agencies that support I/DD patients provide much better health care and possibly detect harmful physiological incidents before they occur.
 Additionally, smartwatches and smartphones have the added advantage of being unobtrusive which adds to their appeal and acceptability with I/DD patients.
 As of today, no such system exists.
 It is my intention to introduce such a mechanism.

 ## Problem Statement
-In this project I wish to investigate the feasibility of using smartwatch sensor data to accurately identify human activities.
-My goal is to use raw accelerometer and gyroscope readings and classify 5 Activities of Daily Living.
+My goal is to investigate the feasibility of using smartwatch sensor data to accurately identify human activities.
+I will use raw accelerometer and gyroscope readings to classify 5 Activities of Daily Living.
 The activities are:

 1. Walking
 2. Jogging